Feeling Stressed? Understanding how stress affects our brain health

 Stress can affect how we feel, how we think, how we behave and even our physical health such as affecting our hear rate, blood pressure or our sleep patterns

+We might feel more tearful, more irritable, have mood swings, feel sensitive to criticism, more defensive, struggle with motivation.
 There may be a feeling of being out of control, being angry, increased frustration.
-Persistent feelings like this can result in a lack of confidence or self esteem
+Persistent feelings like this can result in a lack of confidence or self esteem.

-Physical symptoms can occur too- commonly people report a loss of libido, rashes , gut symptoms such as indigestion or a change in weight, frequent colds or infection, palpitations or feeling dizzy or even difficulty swallowing .
+Physical symptoms can occur too.
+Commonly people report a loss of libido, rashes, gut symptoms such as indigestion or a change in weight, frequent colds or infection, palpitations or feeling dizzy or even difficulty swallowing .

 How to cope with stress